 7. What happens if valuation for insurance is incorrect?

-Incorrect valuation can lead to average clause application, partial claim settlement, premium inefficiency, and disputes during claims.
+Incorrect valuation can lead to Average Clause application, partial claim settlement, premium inefficiency, and disputes during claims.
+This is why a certified insurance valuation report from a registered professional is essential before each policy renewal.

 About the author: